Studies of Religion II (2 unit)

 Preliminary Course [Board Developed] 2 units HSC Course [Board Developed] 2 units Exclusions: Studies of Religion I

 Studies of Religion II contains all of the same content as Studies of Religion I with a few important additions.
-In Studies of Relgion I students examine Christianity, Islam and Religion in Australia.
+In Studies of Religion I students examine Christianity, Islam and Religion in Australia.
 Additional areas of study that 2-unit students cover include: a Buddhism Depth Study, a Depth Study on Religious approaches to peace, an examination of the global distribution of religion, and non-religious alternatives to religious worldviews.
 Studies of Religion II is not accelerated and runs as all other standard 2-unit courses.

 In the Preliminary Course, students focus on understanding the nature and characteristics of religion.
 Additionally, they delve into the fundamental history and ideas underpinning Aboriginal Spirituality, Christianity, Islam and Buddhism.
 In the HSC Course, students add depth to their exploration by examining the role of religion in Australian society and around the world.
 They also engage in more analytical Depth Studies of Christianity, Islam, Buddhism investigating significant individuals, practices, and ethical considerations within the religious traditions.
 These studies culminate in a conceptual study of approaches to peace across different traditions.
 This approach allows students to develop a nuanced understanding of these religious traditions and the way that they are lived out in different times and places.